vineetakhurana/CSCDevOps-Deployment/README.md

 Notice, it hasn't updated yet...

 You will need to modify how "forever" is run, by including a "--watch" flag which will restart the process if the file it is running changes.
+Think carefully on where to place the flag.

 Push another change, "Hello Blue 2".
 Now see if you can observe on the blue server.